Rufaisashah/portfolio/README.md

-Welcome to the repository for my professional portfolio.
+Welcome to the repository of professional portfolio.
 This project is a custom-built, responsive showcase of my skills as a Frontend-focused Web Developer based in Odense, Denmark.

 🚀 The Vision
 -------